 MSAD #11 shall refer to the IEP Team all school-age students suspected of having a disability that requires special education and related services.
 Referrals to the IEP Team may be made by a child’s parent, by professional school staff, or by others with knowledge of the child.
 Referrals should be made and processed consistent with these procedures.

 Referrals by parents.
 A parent may refer his or her child to the IEP Team at any time.
-That referral shall be made in writing directly to the office of the Director of Special Education.
-Should the parent seek to make a referral through other professional staff (such as teachers, guidance counselors, or administrators), that professional staff member shall directly assist the Family in making the referral in writing to the office of the Director of Special Education Should a parent attempt to make a referral orally, professional staff shall assist the parent in reducing that referral to writing and submitting it to the office of the Director of Special Education.
+That referral shall be made in writing directly to the office of the Director of Special Services.
+Should the parent seek to make a referral through other professional staff (such as teachers, guidance counselors, or administrators), that professional staff member shall directly assist the parent in making the referral in writing to the office of the Director of Special Services.
+Should a parent attempt to make a referral orally, professional staff shall assist the parent in reducing that referral to writing and submitting it to the office of the Director of Special Services.

-A parent referral shall be processed consistent with these procedures and governing timelines even if the child is receiving interventions pursuant to MSAD #11’s pre-referral procedures (discussed below).
-Those pre-referral procedures shall continue during the referral process, however.
+A parent referral shall be processed consistent with these procedures and governing timelines even if the child is receiving interventions pursuant to MSAD #11’s general education interventions.
+Those general education interventions shall continue during the referral process, however.

 Referrals by staff.
-Any professional employee of MSAD #11 may refer a child to the IEP Team regardless of the results of initial child find activities, but only after completion of any pre-referral intervention process used by MSAD #11.
-MSAD #11 may move directly forward with the referral process in those circumstances where MSAD/#11 and the parent agree to do so.
-Even in that situation, however, pre-referral interventions will continue during the referral process.
+Any professional employee of MSAD #11 may refer a child to the IEP Team regardless of the results of initial child find activities, but only after completion of any general education intervention process used by MSAD #11.
+MSAD #11 may move directly forward with the referral process in those circumstances where MSAD #11 and the parent agree to do so.
+Even in that situation, however, general education interventions will continue during the referral process.

-Professional school staff shall prepare a referral in writing and shall submit that referral directly to the office of the Director of Special Education.
+Professional school staff shall prepare a referral in writing and shall submit that referral directly to the office of the Director of Special Services.

 Referrals by others.
-Individuals or agency representatives (including representatives of the Department of Health and Human Services) with knowledge of the child may refer that child to the IEP Team regardless of the results of initial child find activities, but only after completion of any pre-referral intervention process used by MSAD #11.
+Individuals or agency representatives (including representatives of the Department of Health and Human Services) with knowledge of the child may refer that child to the IEP Team regardless of the results of initial child find activities, but only after completion of any general education intervention process used by MSAD #11.
 MSAD #11 may move directly forward with the referral process in those circumstances where MSAD #11 and parent agree to do so.
-Even in that situation, however, pre-referral interventions will continue during the referral process.
+Even in that situation, however, general education interventions will continue during the referral process.

 Time Line for Processing Referral.
-Once the referral has been received in the office of the Director of Special Education, the IEP Team shall review existing evaluation data and determine the need for additional evaluations.
+Once the referral has been received in the office of the Director of Special Services, the IEP Team shall review existing evaluation data and determine the need for additional evaluations.
 The IEP Team may conduct its review without a meeting.
-If additional evaluations are needed, MSAD #11 must send a consent to evaluate form to the parent within 15 school days of receipt of the referral.
-Also upon receipt of the referral (form any source), MSAD #11 shall send the parent its Written Notice form documenting that referral.
+If additional evaluations are needed, MSAD #11 must send a “consent to evaluate” form to the parent within 15 school days of receipt of the referral.
+Also upon receipt of the referral (from any source), MSAD #11 shall send the parent its Written Notice form documenting that referral.